jdittrich/userNeedResearchBook/text/allURBook.md

 During the interview you will take brief notes.
-This is rather similar like taking notes in school or university: You go for the gist of what was said – you don't write down the exact words (Except in the case you find an expression itself important).
+This is rather similar like taking notes in school or university: You go for the gist of what was said but you don't write down the exact words (Except in the case you find an particular expression itself important).
 One finding, utterance or observation goes in one line.

-Your primary focus is observing, listening and asking questions.
-You can’t just look at your note sheet and read some questions.
+You can’t just look at your note sheet and write down what the participants says without ever looking at him/her.
 So you need to do the notetaking *in addition* to observing, listening and asking.

-If you don’t care too much about your handwriting, you can write notes without much looking at the paper except for some occasional glances.
+If you don’t care too much about your handwriting you can write notes without much looking at the paper except for some occasional glances.
 In case you find something very important and fear forgetting it, you can ask the participant to repeat the utterance – but keep this to a minimum.